st-tech/zozo-shift15m/DATASHEET.md

 ## Composition
 ##### ```What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.```
-The SHIFT28M dataset is a collection of outfits posted to the fasion website IQON (which is no longer probiding this service).
+The SHIFT28M dataset is a collection of outfits posted to the fashion website IQON (which is no longer providing this service).
 A record represents the posted outfit, the user who posted it, and some meta-information, it has 5 fields.
 - set_id: An ID that identifies the outfit that was posted.
 - items: Provides information about the items that comprise the posted outfit and consists of 4 subfields.
   - item_id: An ID that identifies an item.